Distribution functions for the modelling of accretion remnants in Milky Way-like galaxies: insights from IllustrisTNG: Introduction

 With this extensive trove of structures identified in recent years, driven by new astrometric and spectroscopic data, the task now turns to characterizing them by modelling their properties.
 This typically consists of a detailed study of their chemistry and past chemical evolution \citep[e.g., for GS/E see][]{vincenzo19,monty20,hasselquist21}, which may motivate an estimate of the stellar mass of the progenitor.
 The modelling of kinematics by fitting density profiles or distribution functions is less common, but has been performed with some success for GS/E \citep{lancaster19,mackereth20,iorio21,han22,lane23}.
 Another approach is to use N-body techniques to either identify similar remnants in the halos of Milky Way analogs in a cosmological setting, or use tailored N-body models that seek to reproduce specific features of an observed remnant \citep[e.g.,][again for GS/E]{fattahi19,mackereth19a,naidu21,amarante22,orkney23}.
 Each of these approaches is complementary, and may be suitably applied to some halo structures but not others.
 It is regardless important to model the properties of these structures, to discover whether they are genuine accretion remnants or \textit{in-situ} components of the Milky Way, and if so to characterize their chemistry, kinematics, and spatial distribution.
 The converse is important as well, to discover whether a structure is not unique but perhaps some complex dynamical echo of another remnant \citep[see][]{jean-baptiste17}, or an artifact of selection effects \citep[see][]{lane22}.

 In this work we turn our attention to distribution functions (DFs), perhaps the least-used technique of the aforementioned for modelling individual remnants.
 Density profiles have been fit to the whole stellar halo for some time \citep[for contemporary examples see][]{deason19,mackereth20}, and have recently been fit specifically to GS/E \citep{han22,lane23}.
 Multi-component Gaussian models, representing simple DFs, have been applied to kinematic data in order to study GS/E as well with good success \citep[e.g.][]{lancaster19,fattahi19,iorio21}.
 More recently, \citet{lane22} and \citet{lane23} employed simple constant-anisotropy DFs to study and fit density profiles to GS/E, however they did not actively fit the DF to data but constructed a DF based on assumptions about GS/E to aid in sample selection.
-The active fitting of DFs to data represents a next step in the study of major accretion remnants such as GS/E, but also smaller remnants and \textit{in-situ} structures.
+It has become clear in the \textit{Gaia} era that remnants in the stellar halo have unique spatial, kinematic, and chemical properties, making DFs better suited than just density profiles owing to their ability to fold in kinematic information implicitly as well as chemistry with simple additions \citep[e.g.][]{sanders15b}.
+Furthermore, there are many DFs, including those that we propose to study in this work, which are better physically motivated than simpler models such as Gaussians, which are often preferred due to their flexibility and ubiquity.
+DFs have now been used to study many other dynamical groups in the Milky Way, including the stellar disk, bar, bulge, as well as the stellar halo as a whole, in addition to the dark halo.
+We believe that they can now also be applied to better study, classify, and understand the individual merger remnants that comprise the stellar halo as well.
+In particular, active fitting of DFs to data represents a next step in the study of major accretion remnants such as GS/E, but also smaller remnants and \textit{in-situ} structures.